joshnuss/hypersonic/SELF-HOSTING.md

 ## License

 - Free usage is limited to one user.
-- More than one user, requires a paid license.
+- More than one user requires a paid license.
 - It is based on the honor system.
-- Sponsorship is welcome, but not required.
-It helps maintain this work.

 ## Overview